How do I fly a roof survey with the DJI Mavic...

 • Open images

-• [If reconstruction of facades desired: Facades visible?
+• [If reconstruction of facades is required: Facades visible?

 • All details of the roof clearly recognisable?